igrisai/igrisai_mcp/README.md

-# IgrisAI MCP Client
+# IgrisAI Token Activity WebSocket Server

-A Model Context Protocol (MCP) client for OpenRouter AI with Graph MCP integration to analyze token transfers and swaps across Ethereum and other blockchain networks.
+A WebSocket server that provides real-time token activity monitoring using Graph MCP server for blockchain data and OpenRouter AI for analysis.

 ## Features

+- **Real-time Token Monitoring**: WebSocket-based real-time token activity updates
+- **Graph MCP Integration**: Uses The Graph's MCP server for blockchain data
-- **Token Transfer Analysis**: Analyze token transfer events using Graph MCP and OpenRouter AI
+- **AI-Powered Analysis**: OpenRouter AI integration for comprehensive token insights
-- **Token Swap Analysis**: Analyze token swap events and trading patterns
-- **AI-Powered Insights**: Generate comprehensive analysis using OpenRouter's AI models
 - **Multi-Chain Support**: Support for Ethereum, Polygon, Arbitrum, Optimism, and Base networks
-- **Comprehensive Token Insights**: Combine transfer and swap data for holistic analysis
+- **User Address Tracking**: Track token activity for specific user addresses

+## Architecture

+This is a **WebSocket server** that acts as an **MCP client** to:
+1. Connect to The Graph MCP server for token data
+2. Provide real-time WebSocket endpoints for clients
+3. Use OpenRouter AI for analysis and insights

 ## Prerequisites

 - Node.js 18+
 - npm or pms package manager
 - OpenRouter API key
-- The Graph API key (optional but recommended)
+- The Graph Market JWT Access Token

 ## Installation